 Roskilde University Library is not responsible for any changes made by a publisher regarding price, discount, or license terms.

-The Royal Danish Library has entered into an agreement with Association for Computing Machinery for at three year period covering 2024-2026.
+The Royal Danish Library has a three-year agreement covering 2024-2026 with Association for Computing Machinery.
 The agreement ensures that RUC-affiliated corresponding authors can publish Open Access in all of ACM's portfolio.

 You can read more about the agreement via https://pro.kb.dk/en/licensing/oa-publication-guidelines/acm

-A three-year agreement has been concluded with Cambridge for the period from 2023-2025.
+The Royal Danish Library has signed a three-year agreement with Cambridge for the period covering 2023-2025.

 The agreement includes the option to publish without APC payment in a number of Cambridge's hybrid journals.

-You can see a list of the journals included in the agreement via this link.
+You can check if a journal is included in the agreement via this link.

 You can read more about the agreement at Det Kgl.
 The library's website here: https://pro.kb.dk/licensservice/cambridge-university-press

-The agreement includes the option to publish without APC payment in a number of Elsevier's hybrid journals.
+The agreement includes the option of publishing without APC payment in a number of Elsevier hybrid journals.

 Find a list of journals included in the agreement here.

-The agreement includes the option to publish without APC payment in almost all IOP Publishing journals.
+The agreement includes the option to publish without APC payment in almost all IOP Publishing journals, excluding Society Journals.

 You can read more about the agreement on The Royal Danish Library's website here: https://pro.kb.dk/licensservice/iop-publishing

-The agreement includes the option to publish without APC payment in a number of Springer's hybrid journals.
+The agreement includes the option to publish without APC payment in a number of Springer's hybrid and gold journals.

 NOTE!